carnager/clerk/README.md

 # clerk - mpd client, based on rofi (or dmenu)

 # CHANGES IN RATINGS!
-If you used ratings in clerk, be aware that the way the backup files are handled has changed.
-If you use those, make sure to delete $HOME/.config/clerk/helper_config and recreate it by running clerk once.
-Then chose the Backup entry from Ratings menu.
+From clerk 1.0 on ratings are stored in json format.
+If you still used old ratings use the following steps to create the new files:

+* make sure, mpds stickers are up to date. (they should, clerk sends ratings to mpd)
+* run `clerk_helper importtrackratings` and
-This will write the new ratings files.
+* `clerk_helper importalbumratings` to create new ratings files.

-What has changed?
-Ratings are no longer bound to file names.
-Instead a search is executed on the tags mentioned in ratings files.
-All matches will then be rated by the filename from mpd library.
+The new files are 100% tag based.
+Even if your files move within your collection, you can always re-import your ratings into mpd's sticker database with `clerk_helper sendstickers`, as long as the tags havent changed.

 # Functions: